pkic/pkic.org/content/events/2023/pqc-conference-amsterdam-nl/_index.md

         The European Policy Centre (EPC) is an independent, not-for-profit think tank dedicated to fostering European integration through analysis and debate, supporting and challenging decision-makers at all levels to make informed decisions based on evidence and analysis, and providing a platform for engaging partners, stakeholders and citizens in EU policy-making and in the debate about the future of Europe.
       speakers:
         - Andrea Garcia Rodriguez
+      location:
+        Breakout:
+          title: To be announced shortly
+          description: The speaker(s) for this session will be announced soon!
+          track: Technical
+          speakers:
+            - TBC

+    - time: "14:30"
+      title: What is it going to take to break cryptography with a quantum computer?
+      description: |
+        The whole industry is working on standardizing and implementing post-quantum cryptography, in order to mitigate the risk from future quantum computers.
+One question that is (and will probably remain) unanswered is “when are quantum computers going to be powerful enough to break cryptography?”.
+At the same time, there are regular press releases about new methods of breaking cryptography in the short term.
+These publications often cause panic and confusion which is counter-productive to the process of mitigating the quantum risk.

+        In this presentation we give a high-level description on how quantum algorithms work, and what still needs to happen before such algorithms can be implemented on real hardware.
+A simple model can be used to make sense of past and future announcements on the nearing moment of the cryptopocalypse (the point at which quantum computing becomes powerful enough to use Shor's algorithm to crack public-key cryptography).
+We discuss some of the examples from the past year.
+      speakers:
+        - Itan Barmes
+      location:
+        Breakout:
+          title: "Crunching the Numbers: Post Quantum Algorithm Performance"
+          description: |
+            Explore the differences between classic and post-quantum algorithms, comparing security levels, sizes and signature speeds.
+Hardware Security Modules are benchmarked to show real numbers.
+          track: Technical
+          speakers:
+            - Tomas Gustavsson

+    - time: "15:00"
+      title: To be announced shortly
+      description: The speaker(s) for this session will be announced soon!
+      speakers:
+        - TBC
+      location:
+        Breakout:
+          title: To be announced shortly
+          description: The speaker(s) for this session will be announced soon!
+          track: Technical
+          speakers:
+            - TBC

     - time: "15:30"
       title: Break